Proof

 Not perfection.
 A better pattern.

-Managers were still operating in a demanding environment, but they were no longer acting as the holding pen for every unclear moment.
+The environment was still demanding.
+The pressure was still real.
+But managers were no longer acting as the holding pen for every unclear moment.

 Sponsors reported that issues were being surfaced sooner, conversations were becoming more direct without becoming harsher, and local ownership was holding more cleanly before senior intervention was needed.

 That usually does not need more noise.
-It needs a clearer read on the live pattern and a way of shifting it that people can actually use when things get tense.
+It needs a clearer read on the live pattern, and a practical way of shifting it before avoidable escalation becomes normal.